lsrur/codeblade/README.md

 # A handy and powerful code generator for Laravel

-As programmers we always find ourselves with the tedious need to write repetitive code for different models or tables of our application.
+As programmers we always face the tedious need to write repetitive code for different models or tables of our application.
 As a code generator, Codeblade will free you from that boredom and will bring you two great features over other similar tools.

 - Codeblade does not require you to write and maintain definition files (json, yaml or any other metadata file), instead it reverse-engineers your database on the fly and exposes a data dictionary to your templates for code generation.
 Handy.